gabriellapizzuto/gabriellapizzuto.github.io/_pages/about.md

 # Openings

-I will be hiring 2 PDRAs on new projects starting later this year.
+I will be hiring 2 PDRAs on new EPSRC-funded projects starting later this year.
 Further details on these positions will follow - please email me your CV and short motivation letter if you are interested in joining my group (start date June - September 2026).
 I am also curently hiring for a [PhD student](https://www.findaphd.com/phds/project/from-single-robotic-chemist-action-to-end-to-end-experiment-resilience/?p195830) to start in October 2026, who will be working on a joint project with Prof. Ram Ramamoorthy at the University of Edinburgh.

 # Most Recent News

 (03/2026) Matthew has joined my research group as a PhD student on the EPSRC New Investigator Award project.
-He will be working on co-design of tools for robotic chemists.
+He will be working on co-design of tools for robotic chemists!

 (02/2026) Xin has joined my research group as a PDRA on the EPSRC New Investigator Award project.
-She will be working on co-design of tools for robotic chemists.
+She will be working on co-design of tools for robotic chemists!

 (01/26) Our [paper](https://arxiv.org/abs/2506.03896) has been accepted at IEEE ICRA 2026!
 Congratulations to my student Nikola on his first PhD paper acceptance!

 (01/2026) The 3rd edition of our workshop [ADNSL](https://sites.google.com/view/robotic-accelerated-discovery/home?authuser=0) has been accepted for ICRA 2026.
+CFP is open!

 (01/2026) I gave the keynote talk at the [New Starters in AI for Chemistry](https://aichemy.ac.uk/event/new-starters-in-ai-for-chemistry/#:~:text=AI%20and%20ML%20is%20opening,is%20the%20place%20to%20begin.).